-- 1. renounce his claim to the mortgage debt of DM registered in the land register of the Amtsgericht of volume folio1 section III serial number and - 2. approve the registration in the land register of the disclaimer of the mortgage debt in question.
+1. Renounce his claim to the mortgage debt of DM.... registered in the Land Register of the Amtsgericht of.... volume..... folio.....1 section III serial number...., and

+2. Approve the registration in the Land Register of the disclaimer of the mortgage debt in question.

-^{&#}x27; The above details relating to the description of immovable property may in each individual case: be subject to amendment.
-For example, it should be pointed out that in the greater part of the Land of Baden-Württemberg, responsibility for keeping the land register does not devolve on the "Amtsgerichte".
+1 The above details relating to the description of immovable property may in each individual case be subject to amendment.
+For example, it should be pointed out that in the greater part of the Land of Baden-Württemberg, responsibility for keeping the Land Register does not devolve on the Amtsgerichte.
 The words "of the Amtsgericht" are then superfluous.
-Often, land registers are not referred to by volume: in such cases, the number of the volume should be deleted and one number only need be indicated i.e. that of the folio or of the section, since the latter designation may also be encountered.
+Often, land registers are not referred to by volume: in such cases, the number of the volume should be deleted and one number only need be indicated, i. e. that of the folio or of the section, since the latter designation may also be encountered.

-ANNEX II
+Annex II

-Committee of Experts who framed the text of the Convention relating to bankruptcy, composition and analogous procedures
+Committee of experts who framed the text of the Convention on bankruptcy, winding-up, arrangements, compositions and similar proceedings